thatmarvin/express-dryroutes/README.md

 urlFor('login')
 ```

-- `params`: _Required for paths with named params_.
+- `params`: _required for paths with named params_.
 An object of key-value pairs.
-- `absolute`: _Optional_.
+- `absolute`: _optional_.
 Defaults to `false`.
 Generates an absolute URL (Note that HTTPS routes are always absolute).